You can see a list of most of my books on my author page on Amazon. And here they are individually with a short description.

 As the cover says, it’s “a philosophical novel about Christianity, power, democracy, and the human mind.”

 A graphical book about happiness.
-I wrote this when books on happiness were all the rage, but not having the appropriate credentials to get a book contract I decided to make this a web-based book.
+I wrote this when books on happiness were all the rage, but not having the appropriate credentials to get a book contract (and not working very hard to find a publisher) I decided to make this a web-based book.
 Take a look.

 A book about writing computer software using the Smalltalk language.
 Smalltalk is one of the most elegant and beautiful programming languages, but, alas, it was relegated to the minor leagues when the Java programming language became popular – just after this book was published 😢.